Arms Act

 - Amendment: The 2019 amendment reduced the number of firearms an individual can legally own from three to two.
 If a person owns more than two firearms, they are required to surrender the extra firearm(s) to the government.

-- Increased Penalties for Violations: The amendment significantly enhanced the penalties for various violations under the Act, such as:
+- Increased Penalties for Violations: The amendment significantly enhanced the penalties for various violations under the Act, such as

-- Illegal Possession: Unauthorized possession or manufacturing of firearms now attracts a prison term of up to seven years, which can extend to life imprisonment, along with fines.
-Section 25 of the act deals with it.
+- Illegal Possession: Unauthorized possession or manufacture of firearms now attracts a prison term of up to five years, along with fines.
+Sections 25(1) and 25(1B) of the Act deal with it.

-- Using Prohibited Arms: The punishment for using prohibited arms and ammunition in crimes was made more severe in Section 27 of the act, with imprisonment ranging from seven years to life.
+- Using Prohibited Arms: The punishment for using prohibited arms and ammunition in crimes was made more severe in Section 27(2) of the Act, with imprisonment ranging from seven years to life, along with a fine.

 - Introduction of New Offenses